Yeeldx/yeeldbox-devdocs/docs/resources/risks/risk-score.md

 ## Strategy Risk Score

-Risk for different strategies is measured using a point scoring system developed internally from yearn’s strategy deployment process.
+Risk for different strategies is measured using a point scoring system developed internally from Yeeldx’s strategy deployment process.
 The higher the risk score number, the more riskier the strategy is.
 Calculating the risk assesses eight dimensions:

 * [Audit](#audit)
 * [Code Review](#code-review)